juju/docs/src/en/developer-terms.md

 usual.
 If not, the user will be prompted to run the `juju agree` command in order to deploy.

-You can view which charm terms you've accepted by installing [charm-tools](./tools-charm-tools.html) and running `charm terms`.

 # Managing terms

 ## Creating terms